 Know How Technical Your Student’s Teacher Is

-Some teachers want to make sure that the statements within the proof solution are symmetrical.
+Sometimes a mathematics course teacher or the teaching assistant wants to make sure that the statements within the proof solution are symmetrical.

 In the example below, the “given statement” shown in step 1 has SA (from triangle SOA) on the left and TB (from triangle TOB) on the right, but what is being proven has them reversed.
 If your teacher is very technical, they may want your student to use a symmetric property to switch them around to match what is being proven – shown in step 5.